 Common in Mexico and Asia, evaporated milk can be added to coffee, tea, or hot chocolate.
 It will lend a creamy richness to your favorite hot drink without adding a lot of fat.
 Use a splash instead of creamer for coffee and tea or heat it for cocoa, splitting it with regular milk if you need more volume.

-Evaporated milk is just milk with 60 percent of the water removed.
-So, add enough water to double the volume.
-Then, use your new mixture like regular milk.
-It probably won't taste as good as a fresh glass of milk, so consider using it as an ingredient, rather than as a stand-alone.
+Evaporated milk is nothing more than milk with 60 percent of the water removed.
+This means that you can reconstitute it by adding enough water to double the volume and use it like regular milk.
+It probably won't taste as good as a fresh glass of milk, so consider using it as an ingredient rather than as a stand-alone drink.

 Make an egg-free dressing for coleslaw, pasta salad, and potato salad.
 When you combine cold or room-temperature evaporated milk with an acid like lemon or vinegar, it thickens.
-Just don't add it to an acidic dish that you'll be heating—the evaporated milk will curdle.
+However, don't add it to an acidic dish that you'll be heating because this is one instance when evaporated milk will curdle.

 Another option is to use the evaporated milk to whip up a basic white sauce for thickening sauces and soups.